-Campus Community Partner SOS: A local United Way agency providing services for rape victims and battered women, collaborates with Emporia State University to house a Sexual Assault Educator/Advocate on campus.
-This individual works with the Emporia State University Student Wellness Center staff and helps advise the Emporia State University student organization S.A.F.E.
-This organization is dedicated to promoting awareness and information to the campus and the community on such topics as human trafficking, dating violence, and abuse as well as providing support for SOS, through volunteer work.
+Campus Community Partner SOS: A local United Way agency providing services for survivors of sexual assault and domestic violence.
+SOS collaborates with Emporia State University to provide a campus sexual assault prevention advocate to partner with our THRIVE peer educator program and Counseling Services Outreach and Prevention Coordinator.
+Together with ESU's THRIVE Peer Educator Program, both programs are dedicated to promoting awareness and information to the campus and the community on such topics as human trafficking, intimate partner violence, and sexual assault prevention.
+ESU THRIVE provides support for SOS, through volunteer work as well.